Skip to main content

 Some sections of the Allegro UI provide an (i) icon next to the attribute.
 You can hover over the icon to see more information.

-• ID Link
+• ID Links

 In most of Aria Allegro screens, the ID of a functional object is displayed as a link.
 Clicking it opens the drawer to show all the details of the functional object.